+Bihar Chief Minister Nitish Kumar

 Bihar today ratified the Goods and Services Tax (GST) constitution amendment Bill, becoming the second state, and the first non-Bharatiya Janata Party (BJP) ruled state, to do so.
 Last week, the legislative assembly of BJP ruled Assam had become the first state in the country to ratify the Bill.
 The Bill, passed by Parliament in its monsoon session, needs to be ratified by 16 of the 31 state assemblies to become law.